Generalized Petermann factor of non-Hermitian systems at exceptional points: Quantum-limited excess noise

 We see that the Petermann factor arises from the matrix elements \eqref{eq:sumlaser} of the anti-Hermitian part $i\hat \Gamma$ of the effective cold-cavity Hamiltonian, which characterizes the openness of the system.
 On the one hand, this reflects the nature of the physical problem, where the strength of the quantum noise depends on the coupling to external vacuum fluctuations.
 From this physical perspective, the excess noise can then be attributed to crosstalk with nonlasing modes that overlap with the lasing mode.
+We note that this quantum limit applies generally also to disordered or wave-chaotic systems \cite{SFP00,Schomerus09}, while experimental considerations to approach this limit can be found in Refs.~\cite{Cheng1996,Eijkelenborg1996}.